ibm-cloud-docs/power-iaas/getting-started-PER.md

 PER is not supported in existing {{site.data.keyword.powerSys_notm}} workspaces.
 To use PER, you will need to create a new workspace (currently available in `DAL10` ).

-The automated migration of your existing network is not supported.
-But if your existing workspaces are in `DAL10` and use a Transit Gateway based Cloud Connection, you can easily connect to new PER network instances.
+The automated migration of your existing network is not supported, but if your existing workspaces are in `DAL10` and use a Transit Gateway based Cloud Connection, you can easily connect to new PER network instances.

 Existing {{site.data.keyword.powerSys_notm}} workspaces continue to support Cloud Connection and VPNaaS.